 The H-1B Visa is a nonimmigrant temporary work visa that allows employers in New York and the rest of the country to temporarily employ foreign workers in specialty occupations.
 The regulations define a “specialty occupation” as requiring theoretical and practical application of a body of highly specialized knowledge in a certain technical field.
 The H-1B visa requires the attainment of a bachelor’s degree or its equivalent in work experience as a minimum.
 The job offered must require a bachelor’s degree to qualify.
-At the Law Office of Cheryl R. David, our New York City H-1B visa lawyers can let you know about the qualifications and process for obtaining this type of visa.
+At the Law Office of Cheryl R. David, our New York City H-1B visa attorney can let you know about the qualifications and process for obtaining this type of visa.
 For an initial consultation, contact us.

 Our attorneys regularly help people obtain H-1B visas for their work in the following professions: